Is This Survey Broken or Rigged? I Used Cursor to Find Out

 Here's where things got interesting.

-When I tried to fill out the survey, I noticed that if I selected any score between 0 and 6, the survey wouldn't let me select any follow-up options.
-I simply couldn't provide reasons for my dissatisfaction.
-The radio buttons appeared, but clicking on them produced no visual feedback—no checkmark, nothing.
+When I tried to fill out the survey, I noticed that if I selected any score between 0 and 6, clicking on the follow-up options produced no visual feedback whatsoever.
+No checkmark, no highlight, nothing.
+From my perspective, the clicks simply weren't registering.
 It felt like the inputs were broken or disabled.

 At first glance, this felt suspicious.
 It almost looked as if the survey was intentionally designed to discourage negative feedback.
-If users with low scores can't properly submit or explain their dissatisfaction, the data will naturally skew more positive.
-On paper, it would look like customers are less unhappy than they actually are—not because they're satisfied, but because they can't complain properly.
+If users with low scores see no visual confirmation of their selections, many will assume the form is broken and give up.
+Some might even bump their score up to 7 just to get visual feedback.
+Either way, the data would naturally skew more positive—not because customers are satisfied, but because they can't tell if their dissatisfaction is being recorded.

 That curiosity pushed me to dig deeper.